 NOTE: The use of a carrier or backer board (not provided), is recommended for cuts 1/16" or less.
 This is a flat board, usually of wood or MDF, slightly larger than the workpiece and of even thickness, placed beneath the workpiece as it is fed through the sander.
-The workpiece may be attached to the carrier with rubber cement, carpenter's tape, or some other easily removable adhesive.
-Some operators use a rubber or textured surface on the carrier to help stabilize the workpiece by simple friction.
+The workpiece may be attached to the carrier with rubber cement, carpenter's tape or some other easily removable adhesive.
+However, some operators use a rubber or textured surface on the carrier to help stabilize the workpiece by simple friction.

-9.5 Establishing Drum Height
+9.4 Establishing drum height